• Tutorials >

 If it is easy to refactor the code and make the code symbolically traceable, we can refactor the code and remove the use of non-traceable constructs in python.

-More information about symbolic tracing support can be found in: (TODO: link)
+More information about symbolic tracing support can be found here.

 before: